 Spectacular Russian pianist Daniil Trifonov – winner of the 2016 Gramophone Artist of the Year Award and “without question the most astounding young pianist of our age” (The Times of London) – releases a new double album on DG October 7, comprising the complete concert etudes of Franz Liszt, titled Transcendental.
 Trifonov’s action-packed season is already well underway.
 In mid-October he plays Tchaikovsky’s First Concerto in the gala finale of the Chicago Symphony’s 125th anniversary celebration.
 He plays four Mozart concertos this season, the first of which (Concerto No. 21) he performed at the BBC Proms in early September with the Staatskapelle Dresden.
 He will reprise it with that orchestra later in the season at the Salzburg Easter Festival.
 The same composer is featured in Trifonov’s reengagements with the New York Philharmonic, Cleveland Orchestra, and Philadelphia Orchestra.
 He launches a Schumann, Shostakovich and Stravinsky recital program in October with performances in Germany and Austria that include a debut in the Berliner Philharmoniker Piano Series, revisiting the program throughout the season at destinations across Europe, Australia, and the U.S. He performs Rachmaninov concertos for debuts with the Berlin Philharmonic and the Melbourne and Sydney Symphonies; as well as return engagements with the Los Angeles Philharmonic, Royal Liverpool Philharmonic, and Mariinsky Orchestra.
 He also headlines the Munich Philharmonic’s “Rachmaninov Cycle” tour.
 In the midst of these engagements, he finds time to play the Schumann concerto with the Houston Symphony and Royal Stockholm Philharmonic; Ravel’s concerto with the Staatskapelle Dresden at home and on tour; both Chopin concertos on tour with the Mahler Chamber Orchestra; and his own concerto with the Kansas City Symphony.

 The release of Transcendental marks Trifonov’s third title as an exclusive Deutsche Grammophon artist, and the first time that the label has ever recorded Liszt’s complete concert etudes.
-Both of the pianist’s previous albums were nominated for Grammy Awards, and his inaugural release, Trifonov: The Carnegie Recital, won an ECHO Klassik Award.
-That album too featured music of Liszt: the famously ahead-of-its-time Sonata in B minor.
+Both of the pianist’s previous albums were nominated for Grammy Awards, and his inaugural release, Trifonov: The Carnegie Recital, also featured music of Liszt: the famously ahead-of-its-time Sonata in B minor.
 As the Washington Post declared, under the headline “At Kennedy Center, Daniil Trifonov proves himself an heir to Liszt,” after a performance of that piece in 2013:

 “Hearing Trifonov is like having a deep-tissue massage: You keep wanting to pull away from the sheer intensity of it, and you come out feeling as if your reality had been slightly altered.
 His recital Saturday afternoon at the Kennedy Center’s Terrace Theater…was a knockout.”